-It's not surprising that your family members are anxious about the idea of an open adoption.
+It's not surprising that your parents and family members are anxious about the idea of an open adoption.
 After all, your parents are from a different generation, when closed adoption and secrecy were the norm.
 In the past, birth mothers were typically viewed negatively for being pregnant out of wedlock and for giving away or "abandoning" their children.
 As for the children, it wasn't common for them to be told they were adopted, let alone for them to have birth parents involved in their lives.

 Thankfully, this doesn’t happen very often anymore, because of open adoption.
 Adoptees grow up with knowledge of their adoption from the start, and birth mother is able to receive updates on her child.
 Keep reading to get Lifetime's tips on how to gain your family members' support for your open adoption!

 Your parents might view the birth mother as a threat: someone who could change her mind and take away the baby, leaving you in pain.
 Some of their worries stem from a desire to “protect" you.
 They may have seen your struggles with infertility, and they don't want you to experience any more disappointments.

 In reality, a birth mother is much less likely to change her mind and reclaim a child if she has the peace of mind inherent in open adoption.
 In your case, the birth parents select you, and, because you'll have an ongoing relationship, they'll know firsthand that their child will have a good life.